Blood Tests

 -

-We will be in touch with you, by email, within 2 weeks of your blood test being taken.
+Your blood test results will be reviewed by a Lemala Health clinician.
+We will usually contact you by email within 2 weeks of your blood test being taken.

-If you have not heard from us, within that time, please contact us via email so we can ensure we have received your results.
+If you have not heard from us within 2 weeks, please contact us by email so we can ensure we have received your results.

 -